-2. The taught interventions of the 1980s to change the IS Map were ineffective.
-It wasn’t until the mid 1990s that “Clean Language” interventions and other new interventions that now allowed changes to easily take place.
-Unfortunately, as far as I know, I am the only person using IS model and “Clean Language” combined.
+2. The taught interventions of the 1980s to change the IS were ineffective.
+It wasn’t until the early 2000s that “Clean Language” interventions and other new interventions that now allowed changes to more easily take place.
+Unfortunately, as far as I know, I am the only person using “Clean Language” interventions to change the IS.

-4. A successful ISA and the collapsing of the Primary Obsessions with a few follow ups sessions usually means the end of therapy for most of my clients, because their negative habitual emotions are what motivated the client to seek therapy in the first place.
+4. A successful ISA and the collapsing of the Primary Obsessions with a few follow ups sessions usually means the end of therapy for most of my clients.
+Their negative habitual emotions are what motivated the client to seek therapy in the first place.
 I do not have long term therapy clients!

-Before I will accept you as a client, you need to fill out the Emotional States Menu checklist of the 5-8 of your most habitual emotions that you experience over a two week period and then we can have a free joint interview over the phone or on Zoom to determine if we are a fit.
+Before I will accept you as a client, you need to fill out the Emotional States Menu in this PDF: Phase 1 & 2 .
+Then we can have a free joint interview over the phone or on Zoom to determine if we are a fit.

 Does the IS elicitation always work?
 No. I have had mixed results with clients taking psychotherapeutic medications (benzodiazepines & barbiturates) and those that try to come across in a more positive light by not listing their true emotions.